EldricArlo/Mediaplayer-Never-Ability/README.md

 # mediaPlayer-never-ability

 A filed media player, I don't konw why this player can't paly.
 And the player pelying on vlc component.

-** --- 一个失败得媒体播放器 --- **

 # 代码架构